By the year 2030, almost 20% of the population will be seniors, indicating their presence as a huge demographic in the United States.

 Unfortunately, seniors are key targets for scammers because they are such a large demographic with assets, making them victims of scams that specifically target the elderly.

 Older adults are considered pretty wise and experienced – some have multiple college degrees, others have owned businesses and many of them have raised multi-generational families.
-With so much knowledge and life experience, why do they fall for scams committed by the common criminal?
+With so much knowledge and life experience, why do they fall for scams committed by financial scammers?

 We’ve gathered input from a handful of experts on this topic, including the president of a nonprofit that serves seniors and their family caregivers, and a Licensed Marriage and Family Therapist, who offer their take on why older adults fall for scams – as well as ways that others can help the seniors in their lives avoid falling victim.

-This article takes a look at the psychology behind why senior citizens fall for scams.
+This article takes a look at the psychology behind why elderly Americans fall for scams.
 The purpose of this piece is to help educate the public about scams that target one of the most valuable segments of our society – our seniors.
 Many of us have aging parents, while some of us have grandparents or great-grandparents as part of our beloved family circle.

-Understanding the following reasons why seniors fall for scams can help us protect the older adults in our lives.
+Understanding the following reasons can help us protect the older adults in our lives.

 Isolation and False Trust